Beit Lahia: 2004–2023

 On 9 June 2006, eight civilians were killed by IDF shells while picnicking on the northern Gaza beach in Beit Lahia.
 The dead included seven members of the Ali Ghaliya family.
 The IDF disputed they were responsible.

 Israeli bombing of a school in Beit Lahia, January 17, 2009.

 The town was a frequent target of airstrikes by Israel during the Gaza War (2008–2009) and has been a battlefield between Israel and Hamas.

-The Ibrahim al-Maqadma Mosque missile strike occurred on 3 January as part of the Gaza War when an Israeli missile hit the Ibrahim al-Maqadna Mosque during evening prayer.
+The Ibrahim al-Maqadma Mosque missile strike occurred on 3 January 2009 as part of the Gaza War when an Israeli missile hit the Ibrahim al-Maqadna Mosque during evening prayer.
 Witnesses said over 200 Palestinians were praying inside at the time.
 At least 14 people, including six children, were killed, and many more than 60 wounded.

+In 2017, the Edward Said Public Library was established in Beit Lahia by the poet Mosab Abu Toha; it was the first public library in the Gaza Strip for English-language works.

 Gaza war (2023–present)

 In December 2023, the Israel Defence Forces began their offensive in Beit Lahia.
 Israel launched airstrikes on targets Hamas militants.
 Though they launched several assaults on the city, Israel did not fully occupy Beit Lahia.
 Rather, they had encircled the town and occupied the surrounding villages and farmland.

 In January 2024, Israel withdrew from the majority of North Gaza, and a ground connection between Palestinian-controlled Gaza City was re-established.
 Around this time, the Gaza Soup Kitchen was established in Beit Lahia to provide food to Palestinians at risk of famine.